harvard-lil/tce_server/docs/design.md

 ## Key generation protocol

+### Overview

 Keys are generated and published through a series of messages sent between the Coordination Server and the Trustees.

+Key generation proceeds in several steps:

+1. The Coordinator announces to the Trustees that a new keypair should be generated, identified by a universal unique identifier (UUID), and scheduled to be released on a certain date.
+Each Trustee generates a private `x` value, which will be its piece of the private key, and a public `y` value, which will be its piece of the public key.
+2. Each Trustee splits its private `x` value into shares and sends those shares to the other Trustees.
+If any given Trustee loses its private value, it can be reconstructed by assembling a given threshold of shares from the other Trustees.
+3. Each Trustee sends a confirmation to the Coordinator that it has received a valid share from each of the other Trustees.
+By examining those confirmations (which contain no secret information), the Coordinator or anyone else can confirm that the protocol is being followed correctly, and that the `x` values can all be recovered as long as the threshold number of Trustees remain uncompromised.
+4. The Coordinator generates a standard PGP public key using the `y` values received from the Trustees.
+The Coordinator asks each of the Trustees to compare the set of confirmations to the generated key, and to sign the key to indicate that it has been generated correctly.

+Now the new PGP public key can be published by the Coordinator, and downloaded, verified and used to encrypt files by any user on the internet.
+Note that there is no corresponding private key yet: the private key won't exist until all of the `x` values are released by the Trustees and reassembled.

+Once per week, each Trustee checks its Offline Server for new outgoing messages.
+When the release date arrives, the Offline Server sends a message to the Coordinator with the private `x` value it generated earlier, and the shares of private `x` values it received from the other Trustees.
+As soon as the Coordinator receives the threshold number of releases, it uses them to generate and publish a standard PGP private key corresponding to the public key published earlier.
+Now any user can decrypt messages earlier encrypted with the public key.

+### Detailed structure of key generation messages

 This diagram shows the flow of messages for a simple network with three Trustees: